NFTHook/nft-hook-dapp/README.md

 ## Contributing

-Contributions to ArtChainGallery are welcome.
+Contributions to NFTHook-Dapp are welcome.
 Please start by opening an issue to discuss the problem you are facing or the feature you would like to add, then you can submit a Pull Request.

 ## License